ffund/ml-notebooks/notebooks/6-knn-voter-classification-hw.md

 * getting the data and loading it into the workspace.
 * preparing the data: dealing with missing data, encoding categorical data in numeric format, and splitting into training and test.

-In the last few sections of the notebook, you will have to improve the basic model for better performance, using a custom distance metric and using feature selection or feature weighting.
+In the last few sections of the notebook, you will have to improve the basic model for better performance, using a custom distance metric and using feature weighting.
 In these sections, you will have specific criteria to satisfy for each task.

 **However, you should also make sure your overall solution is good!** An excellent solution to this problem will achieve greater than 80% validation accuracy.
 A great solution will achieve 75% or higher.
 :::